honzacies/honzacies/README.md

 ### 𝙬𝙝𝙤 𝙖𝙢 𝙞
-just a 17y/o guy enjoying making random projects since 2020, web apps and other stuff like that. using typescript or javascript, always trying to achieve some better result and learn something new. ui/ux engineer x backend dev
+just a 17y/o guy enjoying making random projects since 2020, web apps and other stuff like that. using typescript or javascript, always trying to achieve some better result and learn something new.

+ui/ux engineer x backend dev. need a dev? message me on discord or instagram.

 ### 𝙬𝙝𝙖𝙩 𝙞 𝙙𝙤
 most of time i am doing one of these things: